 What program can I use to invoice my customers?

-You can use Quickbooks to create invoices or you can create your own using a Word template.
-It’s very easy.
+You can use Quickbooks or invoice generator tools to create invoices.
+Also, you can create your own using a Word template.
+It’s very easy

 An invoice will require the following: